iMeanAI/WebCanvas/README.md

 - [Talk to Founder](https://calendly.com/dehan/30min), we welcome any discussion and feedback on the future of live agent evaluation!

+## Citation

+If you use this project in your research, please cite our paper:

+@article{pan2024webcanvas,
+  title={WebCanvas: Benchmarking Web Agents in Online Environments}, author={Pan, Yichen and Kong, Dehan and Zhou, Sida and Cui, Cheng and Leng, Yifei and Jiang, Bing and Liu, Hangyu and Shang, Yanyi and Zhou, Shuyan and Wu, Tongshuang and others}, journal={arXiv preprint arXiv:2406.12373}, year={2024}
+}

 #### References
 [^1]: Deng, Xiang, et al. "Mind2web: Towards a generalist agent for the web."
 Advances in Neural Information Processing Systems 36 (2024).
+[^2]: Zhou, Shuyan, et al. "Webarena: A realistic web environment for building autonomous agents." arXiv preprint arXiv:2307.13854 (2023).
+[^3]: Mialon, Grégoire, et al. "Gaia: a benchmark for general ai assistants." arXiv preprint arXiv:2311.12983 (2023).
+[^4]: Drouin, Alexandre, et al. "WorkArena: How Capable are Web Agents at Solving Common Knowledge Work Tasks?." arXiv preprint arXiv:2403.07718 (2024).